 Jana Park Moore , Owner

 Jana Directed, Produced, and Co-Wrote the film "The Baby Lu`au," which was nominated for Best Narrative Short at the Long Beach International Film Festival.
-It was chosen as an Official Selection at 10 film festivals worldwide, including screenings in Tokyo (Japan), Cambridge (England), Cambodia, Guam, Oregon, Alaska, and in Hawaii at the Honolulu Rainbow Film Festival and Ohina Short Film Festival.
+It was chosen as an Official Selection at 10 film festivals worldwide, including screenings in Tokyo (Japan), Cambridge (England), Cambodia, Guam, Oregon, Alaska, and in Hawaiʻi at the Honolulu Rainbow Film Festival and Ohina Short Film Festival.
 She was one of the Producers of the PIC-funded short film "E Malama Pono Willy Boy" and the Hawai'i Filmmakers Collective-supported short film "APPA," currently in production.

 Hapa Film Studios Owner Jana Park Moore's passion is film-making.
 She has worked with clients including Disney, The Discovery Channel, Louis Vuitton, and more.
 Photo by Pawel Nuckowski/Oahu Films